 Once your baby is born, you will both move to our Maternal-Child Unit, designed for the special needs of new mothers and their babies.
 Our family-centered approach encourages baby "rooming in" so you and your newborn can get to know each other, and there are separate in-room accommodations for fathers or support persons.
 Our new Couplet Care program allows mothers and babies to receive their care from the same nurse during each shift.
 Teaming with one nurse has been shown to improve mother/infant bonding and promote breastfeeding.
 Each private room is equipped with showers and other amenities to provide a home-like setting.
 For your little one's safety, HCGH has a security system which you will learn about upon admission.
 As long as you are healthy, mother and baby will remain in the same room during most of their hospital stay.
 However, infants may go to the nursery for short periods of time for procedures such as daily weights, blood tests, hearing screenings, circumcisions or assessment and monitoring.
-Visiting hours are 9:00 a.m. till 8:00 p.m. and siblings are allowed to visit.
+Visiting hours are 9:00 a.m. till 9:00 p.m. and siblings are allowed to visit.
+Fathers or significant others may visit at any time provided they are wearing their numbered baby bracelet as an identifier.
 For the safety of the mothers and new babies, we do ask that you refrain from visiting if you are sick.

 Your newborn's health is important to us.
 During the first few hours after your baby's birth, specially trained caregivers perform a thorough examination, called a Newborn Assessment.
 Your baby will be examined from head to toe.
 We will monitor your baby's temperature and check vital signs such as heart and respiratory rates.
 We'll also give your baby his or her first sponge bath.
 In addition, you can take comfort in knowing that pediatricians and neonatologists are available around the clock.